 That's relatively low compared to, say, the trailing 12-month P/E ratio for the FTSE 250 at the end of September 2019 (19.71).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 However, ASOS's P/E ratio is best considered in relation to those of others within the internet retail industry or those of similar companies.

-ASOS's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.7646.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+ASOS's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.1967.
+A PEG ratio close to 1 can be interpreted as meaning shares offer reasonable value for the current rate of growth.